Enhance Your Brewing Process with Our Advanced Yeast Monitoring System

 Quick Collect Sensor

 The SKF QuickCollect sensor is an easy-to-use Bluetooth-enabled handheld sensor that connects to apps that work with both iOS and Android tablets and smartphones (and iOS smart watch).
-Combining vibration and temperature sensing, overall data can be viewed on the spot in real-time or pushed to the cloud for future analysis.

 This SKF QuickCollect sensor is ideal for service, reliability, operations, or maintenance personnel as part of a walk-around data collection program.